udhaindah/kangri/readme.md

    node main.js
    ```

-2. Follow the prompts to enter your referral code and the number of accounts you want to create.
+2. Follow the prompts to enter your referral code, address to transfer token and the number of accounts you want to create, and dont forget too choice your solve captcha too.

 3. If this is your first time running the bot, you will be prompted to authorize the application to access your Gmail account.
 Follow the instructions to complete the authorization.